 The Company has adopted an incentive plan (the "Incentive Award Plan") that provides for the grant of equity awards to its employees, directors and consultants and those of the Company's affiliates.
 The Incentive Award Plan authorizes the grant of nonqualified and incentive stock options, restricted stock awards, restricted stock units, stock appreciation rights, dividend equivalents and other stock-based awards or cash-based awards.
 Shares of common stock will be authorized and reserved for issuance under the Incentive Award Plan.
-The Company has adopted an independent directors compensation plan (the "Independent Directors Compensation Plan") pursuant to which each of the Company's independent directors is entitled, subject to the plan's conditions and restrictions, to receive an initial grant of 5,000 shares of restricted stock when the Company raises the minimum offering amount of \$2,000,000 in the Offering.
-Each new independent director that subsequently joins the Company's board of directors will receive a grant of 5,000 shares of restricted stock upon his or her election to the Company's board of directors.
-In addition, on the date of each of the first four annual meetings of the Company's stockholders at which an independent director is re-elected to the Company's board of directors, he or she will receive an additional grant of 2,500 shares of restricted stock.
+The Company has adopted an independent directors compensation plan (the "Independent Directors Compensation Plan") pursuant to which each of the Company's independent directors is entitled, subject to the plan's conditions and restrictions, to receive an initial grant of 5,000 shares of restricted stock when the Company raises the minimum offering amount of \$2,000,000 in the offering.
+Each new independent director that subsequently joins the Company's board of directors will receive a grant of 5,000 shares of restricted stock at which an independent director is re-elected to the Company's board of directors, he or she will receive an additional grant of 2,500 shares of restricted stock.
 Subject to certain conditions, the non-vested shares of restricted stock granted pursuant to the Independent Directors Compensation Plan will vest and become non-forfeitable in four equal quarterly installments beginning on the first day of the first quarter following the date of grant; provided, however, that the restricted stock will become fully vested on the earlier to occur of (1) the termination of the independent director's service as a director due to his or her death or disability, or (2) a change in control of the Company.
-No awards had been granted under the Incentive Award Plan or the Independent Directors Compensation Plan as of June 30, 2015.